nicozanf/py4web-doc/docs/README.rst

 - supports multiple apps under apps folder (same as web2py)
 - unlike web2py does not use a custom importer or eval
 - admin has been replaced by a _dashboard
-- appadmin has been replaced by dbadmin (within dashboard)
+- appadmin has been replaced by dbadmin (within _dashboard)
 - auth logic is implemented via a "auth" vue.js custom component
 - SQLFORM has been replaced by py4web/utils/form.py
 - it comes with a Grid object providing simple grid and CRUD capabilities
 - there are not enough tests
-- it is not as stable as web2py yet
-- it is 10-20x faster than web2py

 Contributors